25 Tips for Your First Solo Trip to Japan

-This was mentioned above.
 Should you really need to travel with big bags, consider using takuhaibin i.e. delivery services.
-For a small fee, you can have your luggage collected from you or deposited at a konbini, and delivered to your next destination the subsequent day.
+For a small fee, you can have your luggage collected from you or deposited at a konbini, then delivered to your next destination the subsequent day.
 Naturally, this is also a solution for the locker crisis mentioned above.

 Regardless of whether your bags are cumbersome or not, it might still a great idea to use takuhaibin during a solo trip.
 Remember, you’re alone.
 Lesser bags mean you have lesser things to worry about when on the move.
 Lesser worries, in turn, translate to more enjoyment.

 For any trip to Japan, the two most important forecasts are the Sakura Forecast and the Autumn Leaves Forecast.
 Even if you aren’t into seasonal colours, it’s still a good idea to refer to these for they give a clear indication when travel peak periods would be.
 It is not unusual for hotels in cities like Kyoto to be fully booked during peak Sakura season.